cloudscribe/pwakit/README.md

 ## Features

-Configurable dynamic runtime creation of serviceworker using google workbox
+Configurable dynamic runtime creation of [serviceworker](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker) using [google workbox](https://developers.google.com/web/tools/workbox/) to make your web app work offline.

-Push notifications
+Push notifications - on supported browsers and devices push notifications can be used for both visible notifications and non-visible notifications sent to the serviceworker, for example to instruct the serviceworker to add, update or delete update cached content.

 ## Try It